 In addition, our cultural frame of reference continually changes.
 Some observers have even equated the recent decline in UFO sightings to the rise of the Internet.
 Cultural critic Ziauddin Sardar suggests that instead of projecting our hopes and fears into space, we project them into cyberspace.

 So what are UFOs really?
 You might not find the answer amid the stars after all, but rather in the labyrinthine chambers of the human mind

-Explore the links on the next page to learn even more about aliens, paranormal experiences and the human mind.
+Explore the links below to learn even more about aliens, paranormal experiences and the human mind.